epth/3rd_person_game/README.md

 ## Tip:

-To open this project you need build Godot with module futari-addon,otherwise may cause crash:tscn cant open etc..
+To open this project you need build Godot with module [futari-addon](https://gitlab.com/polymorphcool/futari-addon）,otherwise may cause crash:tscn cant open etc..
 This is the link:https://gitlab.com/polymorphcool/futari-addon